JupiterOne-Archives/docs/knowledgeBase/APIs/alert-rule-schema.md

 If your query returns multiple results, you can run a second query using the results of the first query to create a Jira ticket for each item in the first query results.
 You do this by [editing the advanced JSON of the alert rule](##configuring-a-rule) to use the `FOR_EACH_ITEM` action type.

-- Scale limitations in the results set.

-You can only tag entities in an array and not a single entity.
+It is recommended that you scope the query as specifically as possible as success is not guaranteed for large data sets.
+This scaling constraint is particularly relevant with actions like `CREATE_JIRA_TICKET` and `TAG_ENTITIES`, although it can occur with any action.
+Note that you can only tag entities in an array and not a single entity.

 It is not recommended that you use this action type if your results sizes are very large.
 This example limits the number of possible Jira tickets created to a maximum of 100, and sends an email when the limit is exceeded.